radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ## Settings Tab

-To change the server name and manage server certificates, go to the Server Control Panel > Settings tab.
+To change the server name, manage server certificates, and view logs, go to the Server Control Panel > Settings tab.

 ### Server Name